Skip to Content

 Toronto Islands ferry hours of operation

-I’ve listed the hours of operation for the spring ferry schedule below, and it changes depending on the seasons.
+I’ve listed the hours of operation for the summer ferry schedule below, and it changes depending on the seasons.

 You can see actual departure times on the official website.